AlexanderMakarov/am-budget-view/README.md

 # Use with Beancount and Fava UI

-Application by-default generates [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
+Application by-default generates [Beancount](https://github.com/beancount/beancount) file which then could be viewed in [Fava UI](https://github.com/beancount/fava).
-Beancount report contains more data than usual TXT report, it allows to do full double-entry accounting.
+Beancount report allows to do full double-entry accounting.
-Fava UI is local and free accounting tool which allow to see these reports.
-But it also hard to understand for those who don't have solid accounting knowledge, so consider to use built-in HTML UI instead.
+It could be hard to understand for those who don't have solid accounting knowledge, so consider to use built-in HTML UI instead.

 To install Fava UI (built with Python) run something like `pip3 install fava`.